FREQUENTLY ASKED QUESTIONS

 Depending on the number of students at the club we may invite interested people to join us straight away and advise new students on what to wear and what to bring.

-We ask new students to come in 15 minutes early for a safety brief and to fill out medical forms.
+We ask new students to come in 15 minutes early for a safety brief and to fill out health and fitness forms, although our forms are available to fill out online, on the forms page the top menu of this website.

 Do you have a club membership?